hkleen/KiBot/docs/source/configuration/sup_globals.rst

       -  ``remove_solder_paste_for_dnp`` :index:`: <pair: global options; remove_solder_paste_for_dnp>` [:ref:`boolean <boolean>`] (default: ``true``) When applying filters and variants remove the solder paste for components that won't be included.
       -  ``resources_dir`` :index:`: <pair: global options; resources_dir>` [:ref:`string <string>`] (default: ``'kibot_resources'``) Directory where various resources are stored.
 Currently we support colors and fonts.
          They must be stored in sub-dirs.
-I.e. kibot_resources/fonts/MyFont.ttf Note this is mainly useful for CI/CD, so you can store fonts and colors in your repo.
+I.e. kibot_resources/fonts/MyFont.ttf Note this is mainly useful for CI/CD, so you can store fonts and colors in your repo. |br|
          Also note that the fonts are installed using a mechanism known to work on Debian, which is used by the KiBot docker images, on other OSs *your mileage may vary*.
       -  ``restore_project`` :index:`: <pair: global options; restore_project>` [:ref:`boolean <boolean>`] (default: ``false``) Restore the KiCad project after execution.
-         Note that this option will undo operations like `set_text_variables`.
+         Note that this option will undo operations like `set_text_variables`. |br|
          Starting with 1.6.4 it also restores the PRL (Project Local Settings) and DRU (Design RUles) files.
       -  ``set_text_variables_before_output`` :index:`: <pair: global options; set_text_variables_before_output>` [:ref:`boolean <boolean>`] (default: ``false``) Run the `set_text_variables` preflight before running each output that involves variants.
          This can be used when a text variable uses the variant and you want to create more than one variant in the same run.
 Note that this could be slow because it forces a board reload each time you run an output that uses variants.
       -  ``silk_screen_color`` :index:`: <pair: global options; silk_screen_color>` [:ref:`string <string>`] (default: ``'white'``) Color for the markings.
 Currently used for documentation and to choose default colors.
-         KiCad 6: you should set this in the Board Setup -> Physical Stackup.
+         KiCad 6: you should set this in the Board Setup -> Physical Stackup. |br|
          Currently known are black and white.
       -  ``silk_screen_color_bottom`` :index:`: <pair: global options; silk_screen_color_bottom>` [:ref:`string <string>`] (default: ``''``) Color for the bottom silk screen.
 When not defined `silk_screen_color` is used.
          Read `silk_screen_color` help.
       -  ``silk_screen_color_top`` :index:`: <pair: global options; silk_screen_color_top>` [:ref:`string <string>`] (default: ``''``) Color for the top silk screen.
 When not defined `silk_screen_color` is used.
          Read `silk_screen_color` help.
       -  ``solder_mask_color`` :index:`: <pair: global options; solder_mask_color>` [:ref:`string <string>`] (default: ``'green'``) Color for the solder mask.
 Currently used for documentation and to choose default colors.
-         KiCad 6: you should set this in the Board Setup -> Physical Stackup.
+         KiCad 6: you should set this in the Board Setup -> Physical Stackup. |br|
          Currently known are green, black, white, yellow, purple, blue and red.
       -  ``solder_mask_color_bottom`` :index:`: <pair: global options; solder_mask_color_bottom>` [:ref:`string <string>`] (default: ``''``) Color for the bottom solder mask.
 When not defined `solder_mask_color` is used.
          Read `solder_mask_color` help.